 For our final case study of cloud computing, our customer was a European fashion eCommerce startup who had built a data aggregation platform that provided users with an AI-assisted shopping experience.

-Chasing an ambitious deadline, the customer had requested to enlarge the team as a matter of urgency.
+Chasing an ambitious deadline, the customer had requested to enlarge their cloud infrastructure service team as a matter of urgency.
 However, because this request came in at extremely short notice, it was impossible to do so within the desired timeframe.
 As a result, believing there was no time to waste, our customer brought in a third-party freelancer that was to help to develop the project.
 The newcomer’s mission was to both assist the main team and to handle the implementation of a multi-language support feature — which had already been promised to prospective investors.
 The customer thus tasked the developer with the implementation of a separate service, which should receive product descriptions and translate them into English with the help of the AWS Translate service.
 Here, the only thing the main team had to worry about was to coordinate the future integration of the module.
 The risks of the new hire’s unfamiliarity with the project codebase were duly noted and accepted, and work began shortly thereafter.

 With things finally set in motion, though the work had officially begun, the results themselves were not looking very promising.
 The freelancer constantly approached the team with additional requests for help, which unavoidably impacted the delivery timeline of their own responsibilities in the project.
 In fact, time seemed to be moving faster by the minute.
 The deadline was already on the horizon, and yet work on the new module was now questionable at best.